-It’s that time again the last schedule for fertilizing your citrus trees zone 9-10a part 3.
-For those that live in the desert southwest at this time and this moment during the monsoon season, we just don’t want to deal with the heat, the sun, and humidity, ugh just nasty in this weather.
+It’s that time again and the last schedule for fertilizing your citrus trees zone 9-10a part 3 zone 9-10a until next February.
+For those that live in the desert southwest at this time and this moment during the monsoon season, we just don’t want to deal with the heat, the sun, and humidity, ugh just nasty during this weather.
 You know what my saying is, about fertilizing your citrus.

 I don’t know where are you all reading this post from but In the U.S.A, we observe the American holidays as follow.
 And around the world, we share Easter Sunday, Christmas, and New Years.

 February is the first time.
-Remember that you must love your tree remember it on Valentine’s day.
+Remember that you must love your tree remember it on Valentine’s Day.
 Then in May if you don’t it will die and will be remembered on Memorial Day in May.
-Finally in September because then after you harvest the fruit it’s will be labor on Labor’s day!
+Finally in September because then after you harvest the fruit it will be labor on Labor’s Day!

 Please go back to Part one and part 2 of When to fertilize your citrus trees if you haven’t been following me on my journey.